States Alaska

 Opt-Out:

 Parents have the right to refuse the screening tests for their newborn infant.
 If you opt-out, your health care provider will have you sign a declination form.
-A family that opts-out at birth may still choose to have their infant screened later, up to six months of age.
+A family that opts-out at birth may still choose to have their infant screened later.

 Storage and Use of Dried Blood Spots: